tessercat/daoistic-book/daodejing/63/english.md

-Govern without an agenda,
-delegate without getting involved, decide without being in control.
+Practice doing nothing,
+try striving for nothing,
+savour the taste of nothing.

+Big or small,
-Whether crimes are big or small, whether sins are many or few, settle disputes fairly.
+many or few,

-Think of conflict as cooperation, use power with humility.
+face conflict with character.

-Society's conflicts are always about sharing, society's power is always about synergy.
+Plan hard jobs as easy ones,
+make big things from little ones.

+Hardship comes from taking it easy, greatness come from humility.

+That's why the wise
+never think big,
-So the wise resolve not to abuse their power so we can do great things together.
+so they can do great things.

-Easy promises are always empty promises, more sharing always causes more conflict.

-So the wise hold us accountable so we settle it ourselves without fighting.
+An easy promise is an empty promise, taking it too easy makes it a lot harder.

+That's when the wise
+are hard on them,
+so nothing is ever difficult.